-The above progression will take effect the pay period succeeding the week in which the Employer receives either the Certificate of Completion or a copy of the S-l, S-2, C-l, or C-2 License.
-Laborers and any other employees working in Biological Operations hired after June
+The above progression will take effect the pay period succeeding the week in which the Employer receives either the Certificate of Completion or a copy of the S-I, S-2, C-I, or C-2 License.

-- 17, 2003 must obtain their S1 Wastewater Operator's License within three (3) years after completion of the probationary period. - 26.4.
-An employee who progresses to a new position and meets the new job qualifications shall receive \$.25/hour in addition to the established base rate.
-An incumbent employee who meets the new qualifications for the position he/she currently holds shall receive \$.25/hour in addition to the established base rate. - 26.5.
-Employees shall be eligible to receive a one-time bonus payment according to the following schedule: - a) Successful completion of the Introductory Wastewater Course \$200 - b) Successful completion of the Advanced Wastewater Course \$400 - c) Receipt of an S-1 Wastewater Operator's or C-1 Collection Systems License \$600 - d) Receipt of an S-2 Wastewater Operator's or C-2 Collection Systems License \$800 - e) Receipt of an S-3 Wastewater Operator's or C-3 Collection Systems License \$1,000 - f) Receipt of an S-4 Wastewater Operator's or C-4 Collection Systems License \$1,200 - 26.6.
-Longevity Payments.
-Employees meeting certain longevity thresholds by July 1 of each year shall be entitled to a lump sum longevity payment as follows: - a) Employees who have completed at least 10 years of service shall be paid a longevity payment of 3% of the annualized salary for their job title for that year of the contract. - b) Employees who have completed at least 15 years of service shall be paid a longevity payment of 4% of the annualized salary for their job title for that year of the contract. - c) Employees who have completed at least 20 years of service shall be paid a longevity payment of 5% of the annualized salary for their job title for that year of the contract.
+Laborers and any other employees working in Biological Operations hired after June 17, 2003 must obtain their S1 Wastewater Operator's License within three (3) years after completion of the probationary period.

+- 26.4 An employee who progresses to a new position and meets the new job qualifications shall receive \$.25/hour in addition to the established base rate.
+An incumbent employee who meets the new qualifications for the position he/she currently holds shall receive \$.25/hour in addition to the established base rate. - 26.5 Employees shall be eligible to receive a one-time bonus payment according to the following schedule: - a) Successful completion of the Introductory Wastewater Course -

+- b) Successful completion of the Advanced Wastewater Course - c) Receipt of S-1 Wastewater Operator's or C-1 Collection Systems License \$600 - d) Receipt of an S-2 Wastewater Operator's or C-2 Collection Systems License \$800 - e) Receipt of an S-3 Wastewater Operator's or C-3 Collection Systems License \$1,000 - f) Receipt of an S-4 Wastewater Operator's or C-4 Collection Systems License \$1,200 - 26.6 Longevity Payments: Employees hired after July 1, 2014 are not eligible for any longevity payments.
+Other employees meeting certain longevity thresholds on or before July 1 of each year shall be entitled to a lump sum longevity payment as follows: - a) Employees who have completed at least 10 years of service shall be paid a longevity payment of 3% of the annualized salary for their job title for that year of the contract. - b) Employees who have completed at least 15 years of service shall be paid a longevity payment of 4% of the annualized salary for their job title for that year of the contract. - c) Employees who have completed at least 20 years of service shall be paid a longevity payment of 5% of the annualized salary for their job title for that year of the contract.